This post may contain affiliate links.

 This Peppermint Dark Chocolate Pretzel Bark is full of rich dark chocolate, salty pretzels and pieces of candy cane.
+About 10 minutes to prep, easy to vary and so delicious!
 This simple treat is a holiday crowd pleaser!

-Not to worry!
-This Peppermint Dark Chocolate Pretzel Bark is stupid simple to make and makes a tasty gift.
+Feeling the holiday crunch??
+Don’t worry, this Peppermint Dark Chocolate Pretzel Bark is sooo simple to make and makes a tasty gift.
+Try this Pretzel Toffee for another great treat!

 Love mint and chocolate?
-Try these recipes: No Bake Peppermint Oreo Cheesecake, Christmas Puppy Chow, or Peppermint Chip Cookies.
+Try these recipes: No Bake Peppermint Oreo Cheesecake, Christmas Puppy Chow, Peppermint Mocha Cookies, Peppermint Chip Cookies, or these Peppermint Bark Brownies!

 - I prefer mini pretzel twists.
 Use your favorite.
 You can opt for gluten free if needed.

-- Spread the pretzels across the bottom of a 9x9 inch pan lined with parchment. (step 1)
+- Spread the pretzels across the bottom of a 9×9 inch pan lined with parchment. (step 1)

 - Melt the chocolate in 20 second increments in the microwave and stir well between each heating.
 DO NOT OVERHEAT the chocolate.
 It will scald.
 (Feel free to use the double boiler method if you don’t want to microwave!)
 Once almost all the chips are melted, just keep stirring to melt the rest.
 After melted, stir in the peppermint extract and half of the candy canes. (steps 2-3)